 Continuing Education for Social Workers

 The State of Michigan requires fully licensed social workers to complete 45 hours of continuing professional education every three years.
-This must include five hours of Ethics and one hour of Pain and Pain Symptom Management.
+This must include five hours of Ethics, 2 hours of Pain and Pain Symptom Management and completion of Humman Trafficking training.

 Questions regarding your professional license may be directed to the